Wednesday, March 8, 2023

 Jesus replied to Simon, "Don't be afraid!
 From now on you'll be fishing for people!"
 And as soon as they landed, they left everything and followed Jesus.

 A humble servant is essential to prepare the way for the Messiah's work.
-We saw that principle clearly demonstrated in the life of John the Baptist (Luke 3:15-16).
+We saw that principle clearly demonstrated in the life of John the Baptist.
 A humble heart is essential for people to receive Jesus as both Lord and Messiah.
 In today's verses, we see humility demonstrated from an unlikely source, Simon Peter.
 Peter recognized that he was in the presence of greatness when he was in the presence of Jesus.
 Compared to Jesus, Peter knew he didn't come close to measuring up even on his best day.
 He was a sinner.
 He was limited.
 He experienced failures.
 He kept having his closed mind blown open by something done by someone far greater.
 To his credit, Peter was honest with himself when comparing himself to Jesus.
-Throughout his long ministry, Peter would have to learn the lesson time and time again; he was most valuable to the Master when he served out of genuine humility.
+Throughout Peter's long ministry, he would have to learn the lesson time and time again; he was most valuable to the Master when he served out of genuine humility.

 What Jesus Did! is a series of one-year devotional guides through each gospel, using one short scripture passage each day and following the Gospel in sequential order.
 Each devotional consists of a scripture passage and a reflection and a prayer which open up the day's scripture and show how it challenges you to live for Jesus.

 What Jesus Did! is written by Phil Ware and is available in book form.

 Scripture quotations are taken from the Holy Bible, New Living Translation, copyright ©1996, 2004, 2007, 2013, 2015 by Tyndale House Foundation.
 Used by permission of Tyndale House Publishers, Inc., Carol Stream, Illinois 60188.
 All rights reserved.